shivraj-vl/address-api/README.md

 The current development state is completely functional for below requirements:
 - fetch suburb details if postal code is passed as a request parameter.
 - fetch postcode details if suburb is passed as a request parameter.
+- The static address data is loaded into in memory database H2 on application start up.
+The table is designed as SUBURB [VARCHAR 50] [PRIMAR KEY], POSTCODE [VARCHAR 50].

 To-Do:
 ------